alfert/propcheck/README.md

 PropCheck is provided under the GPL 3 License due to its intimate use of PropEr (which is licensed under GPL 3).
 Since PropCheck is a testing framework, the system under test is not infected by the CopyLeft of GPL, since PropCheck is only a tool used temporarily during development of the system under test.
+At least, if you don't distribute your system as a binary.
+Another friendly approach is to have the tests in a separate project, such that the tests are a real client of the system under test.